-There are several economic operators who are offering electrical equipment on EU/EEA markets.
-In the Directive 2014/35/EU four types of economic operators are mentioned: the manufacturer, the authorised representative, the importer and the distributor.
-Depends on the type of economic operator different obligations apply.
+Several economic operators are offering electrical equipment on EU/EEA markets.
+In the Directive 2014/35/EU, four types of economic operators are mentioned: the manufacturer, the authorised representative, the importer, and the distributor.
+Depending on the type of economic operator different obligations apply.

-The manufacturer who wants to place the electrical equipment on the market shall ensure that it has been designed and manufactured in accordance with safety objectives referred to Directive 2014/35/EU .
-Additionally the manufacturer shall draw up the Technical Documentation and carry out the conformity assessment procedure.
+The manufacturer who wishes to place electrical equipment on the market shall ensure that it has been designed and manufactured in accordance with safety objectives laid down by Directive 2014/35/EU .
+Additionally, the manufacturer shall draw up the Technical Documentation and carry out the conformity assessment procedure.

-Based on Technical Documentation it should be possible to assess if the electrical equipment satisfy the relevant requirements and that the manufacturer has followed the appropriate conformity assessment procedure.
-Technical Documentation shall include :
+Based on Technical Documentation it should be possible to assess if the electrical equipment meets with the relevant requirements and if the manufacturer has followed the appropriate conformity assessment procedure.
+The Technical Documentation shall include :

 - A risk analysis;